CodingWithDibesh/LearnPrisma/README.md

-# LearnPrisma
+# Learn Prisma

-Exploring Prisma as an ORM for Node Projects
+📓 Exploring Prisma as an ORM for Node Projects